0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 #### Rubeus request and inject TGT + TGS
-- Possbible services: CIFS for directory browsing, HOST and RPCSS for WMI, HOST and HTTP for PowerShell Remoting/WINRM, LDAP for dcsync
+- Possible services: CIFS for directory browsing, HOST and RPCSS for WMI, HOST and HTTP for PowerShell Remoting/WINRM, LDAP for dcsync
 - Impersonate any user except those in groups "Protected Users" or accounts with the "This account is sensitive and cannot be delegated" right.
 - Make sure they are local admin on the target machine.
 ```